+In response to the pandemic, the U.S. government has enacted fiscal and monetary stimulus measures to counteract the disruption caused by COVID-19.
 During 2021, the Organization determined that they qualified for the Employee Retention Tax Credit ("ERTC"), as provided for under the CARES Act totaling approximately \$84,000.
 Under the terms of the ERTC program, the Organization must incur qualifying wage or health insurance costs and have either suspended operations under governmental order or experienced specified declines in gross receipts.
 If conditions are not met, any amount of credit received is refundable to the government and the Organization may be subject to fines and penalties.

-The Organization accounts for the tax credits as conditional contributions and the total amount of approximately \$84,000 has been reported as grants revenue as of December 31, 2021 with a corresponding contributions and grants receivable as of December 31, 2021.
-The amounts are expected to be received in 2022.
+The Organization accounts for the tax credits as conditional contributions and the total amount of approximately \$84,000 was reported as grants revenue as of December 31, 2021 with a corresponding contributions and grants receivable as of December 31, 2021.
+The amounts were received in 2022.